THE STORY OF SUSTAINABLE CHURCH FLOWERS

 Genesis 2:15 “The Lord God took the man and put him in the Garden of Eden to work it and keep it.”

-God's glory is displayed in his creation and the best we can offer is that creation in return.
+God's glory is displayed in creation and the best we can offer is that creation in return.

 In our church buildings, home of God and first home of God's people, we place God's creation, nurtured and tended by us as an act of true worship.